I am on a mission. A mission to find the best, most delicious, easiest, perfect whole wheat biscuit recipe.

 - In a medium bowl combine the flour, baking powder, and salt.
 Mix well with a whisk or fork.

-- Cut the ½ stick butter into little pea-sized pieces and then mix the pieces into the flour mixture using a pastry blender (or fork if you don’t have one).
+- Cut the 1/4 cup of butter (1/2 of a stick) into little pea-sized pieces and then mix the pieces into the flour mixture using a pastry blender (or fork if you don’t have one).
 The mixture should resemble coarse crumbs at this point.
 Pour in the milk and mix it all together (I find a fork works best for this).

 - Knead the dough with your hands 8 to 10 times and then turn out onto a counter or cutting board with a little flour.
 Pat it out flat with your hands until it’s around ¾-inch thickness.